 Is your criminal record holding you back?
-Are you having difficulty advancing in your career or getting a job?
+Are you having difficulty advancing in your career or getting a job

 LEWIS & DICKSTEIN, P.L.L.C. represents clients throughout Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County and throughout Michigan who are interested in clearing their criminal records.
 You may have had a lapse in judgment many years ago or maybe you were wrongfully convicted of a crime but it is too late for an appeal.
 Whatever the circumstances of your particular situation, we will consult with you for free and determine whether you may qualify for an expungement.
 In Michigan, an expungement is also known as a Motion to Set Aside a Conviction.
 We can then guide you through this process for a felony or misdemeanor and, if you are eligible, help you clear your criminal history as quickly as possible.
-Your best hope is with a Michigan Expungement Attorney – Felony or Misdemeanors can be removed.
+Your best hope of winning is with a Michigan Expungement Attorney – a felony or misdemeanors can be removed.

 A Fresh Start – Erasing Felony or Misdemeanor Convictions

 Setting aside a felony or misdemeanor conviction can result in better employment, housing and financial opportunities.
 Many experience a great sense of relief when their prior conviction is set aside and they then have the peace of mind in knowing that they can truthfully and legally answer “no” when asked whether they have any criminal convictions.
 If you would like to learn more about how a prior felony or misdemeanor can be expunged and how LEWIS & DICKSTEIN, P.L.L.C. can help you with that process, we welcome you to contact our firm today for a free initial consultation.